2 Meanings

 In upstate New York?

-These Indians wore Calico dresses
+These Indians wore Calico dresses,

-They were belted at the waist
+belted at the waist,

-Red flannel pantaloons or
+Red flannel pantaloons,

-Those masks ..... looking things
+oh!
+Those masks were awful looking things,

-With fringe around the neck
+With fringe around the neck.

-Horns upon their forehead
+Horns upon the forehead,

-At the pow-wow among the grotesque
+At this pow-wow among the grotesque,

-Call all the formerly normal men to revolt and rally
+Call all the formerly normal men to revolt and rally.

-The Feudal Land Laws should be abolished
+The Feudal Land Laws should be abolished.

 What are you waiting for? it's 1844!